History of the Philippines (1565–1898): Rise of Filipino nationalism

 The development of the Philippines as a source of raw materials and as a market for European manufactures created much local wealth.
 Many Filipinos prospered.
 Everyday Filipinos also benefited from the new economy with the rapid increase in demand for labor and availability of business opportunities.
-Some Europeans immigrated to the Philippines to join the wealth wagon, among them Jacobo Zobel, patriarch of today's Zobel de Ayala family and prominent figure in the rise of Filipino nationalism.
+Some Europeans immigrated to the Philippines to join the wealth wagon, among them Jacobo Zóbel, patriarch of today's Zobel de Ayala family and prominent figure in the rise of Filipino nationalism.
 Their scions studied in the best universities of Europe where they learned the ideals of liberty from the French and American Revolutions.
-The new economy gave rise to a new middle class in the Philippines.

-In the mid-19th century, the Suez Canal was opened which made the Philippines easier to reach from Spain.
+The new economy gave rise to a new middle class in the Philippines.In the mid-19th century, the Suez Canal was opened which made the Philippines easier to reach from Spain.
 The small increase of Peninsulares from the Iberian Peninsula threatened the secularization of the Philippine churches.
 In state affairs, the Criollos, known locally as Insulares (lit. "islanders"), were displaced from government positions by the Peninsulares, whom the Insulares regarded as foreigners.

 The Spanish American wars of independence and renewed immigration led to shifts in social identity, with the term Filipino shifting from referring to Spaniards born in the Iberian Peninsula and in the Philippines to a term encompassing all people in the archipelago.
 This identity shift was driven by wealthy families of mixed ancestry, for which it developed into a national identity.
 This was compounded by a Mexican of Filipino descent, Isidoro Montes de Oca, becoming captain-general to the revolutionary leader Vicente Guerrero during the Mexican War of Independence.

 The Insulares had become increasingly Filipino and called themselves Los hijos del país (lit. "sons of the country").
-Among the early proponents of Filipino nationalism were the Insulares Padre Pedro Peláez, who fought for the secularization of Philippine churches and expulsion of the friars, Padre José Burgos whose execution influenced the national hero José Rizal, and [Joaquín Pardo de Tavera who fought for retention of government positions by natives, regardless of race.
+Among the early proponents of Filipino nationalism were the Insulares Padre Pedro Peláez, who fought for the secularization of Philippine churches and expulsion of the friars, Padre José Burgos whose execution influenced the national hero José Rizal, and Joaquín Pardo de Tavera who fought for retention of government positions by natives, regardless of race.
 In retaliation to the rise of Filipino nationalism, the friars called the Indios (possibly referring to Insulares and mestizos as well) indolent and unfit for government and church positions.
 In response, the Insulares came out with Indios agraviados, a manifesto defending the Filipino against discriminatory remarks.

-The tension between the Insulares and Peninsulares erupted into the failed revolts of Novales and the Cavite mutiny of 1872, which resulted to the deportation of prominent Filipino nationalists to the Marianas and Europe, who would continue the fight for liberty through the Propaganda Movement.
+The tension between the Insulares and Peninsulares erupted into the failed revolts of Novales and the Cavite mutiny of 1872, which resulted in the deportation of prominent Filipino nationalists to the Marianas and Europe, who would continue the fight for liberty through the Propaganda Movement.
 The Cavite Mutiny implicated the priests Mariano Gomez, José Burgos, and Jacinto Zamora (see Gomburza), whose executions would influence the subversive activities of the next generation of Filipino nationalists, among them José Rizal, who then dedicated his novel El filibusterismo to these priests.

 A national public school system was introduced in 1863.